13 Graphical Exploration of Data

 - Reset the view of the page after using the Zoom-Panning tools, above.

 | Zoom All: All objects in the window are shown.

 ||View: Zoom All

 - Can be used to locate "lost" objects lying outside the graph page.

 †Notes:These are older tools and methods that have been deprecated.
 Toolbar buttons are not shown by default.
 To add them to the workspace, use the Customize Toolbars dialog box (View: Toolbars > Graph button group).

 To prevent an axis from rescaling when using one of the axis rescaling tools, set Rescale = Fixed.
 If both X and Y axes are set to Fixed and you pick one of these axis rescaling tools, you are reminded that X and Y axes are in "Manual Rescale mode" and are prompted to proceed.
 Answering Yes will allow you to override and manually rescale in one or both dimensions.
 If you need to block such manual overrides of Fixed axis scales, set @nrm = 1.

 Rotation of 3D openGL Graphs

-You can interactively rotate your 3D graphs for purposes of data exploration.
+You can interactively rotate your 3D graphs for to obtain a better view of your plots.
 When you click on an empty portion of a 3D graph, a floating toolbar displays.
 You can use the floating buttons to rotate the graph; or you can use your keyboard and mouse.

 |Rotate 3D graphs with the 3D floating buttons